Capitol Events Request

 3. The Auditorium may be reserved by legislative offices for official state business by contacting the SPB Event Staff.
 Email: Capitol.Events@tspb.texas.gov or (512) 463-3051.

-4. The Auditorium may also be reserved for activities that are not the official state business of a legislative office or state agency provided these events serve a public purpose, have a legislative sponsor and the use fees are paid.
+4. 4.
+The Auditorium may also be reserved for activities that are not the official state business of a legislative office or state agency provided these events serve a public purpose, have a legislative sponsor and the usage fees are paid.
 Applicants must first reference the online calendar to look for available dates and times, and then complete the online application form.
-In addition, Legislative offices must submit a sponsorship form to the SPB Event Staff for each event that they have agreed to sponsor.
+In addition, Legislative offices must submit a sponsorship form to the SPB Events Staff for each event that they have agreed to sponsor.

-6. Reservations may be made up to six months in advance of the date of the event.
+5. Reservations may be made up to six months in advance of the date of the event.
 Prior to a legislative session, the calendar for the entire legislative session is available six months from the start of each session.

 E. Payment of Fees